na-na-hi/renget/archive/elysianrealm.md

 2nd | Hua2 | Breach, both damage boosts are the key choices, unlock nexus Optional | Su2 | Vulnerability, TDM, +25 combo, are the key choices, individual is fine, nexus is better; can also pick Kalpas both damage boosts as reinforcement

-!!! info Use LE at the start then ultimate immediately to apply Eden buffs; recommended to swap sigil on 5F
+!!! info After getting Eden starting SP, use LE immediately at the start then ulti to activate Eden; recommended to swap sigil on 5F

 #->Jade Knight<-
 ->![jkvalk1](https://i.imgur.com/F5tbh4J.png)<-